Chase Premier Plus Checking account review

 This account comes with a Chase Visa debit card with chip technology, giving you access to the largest bank-owned ATM network in the country, with a whopping 16,000 ATMs in 28 states.
 Chase ATMs are free, and you’ll pay no Chase fees on your first four non-Chase ATM transactions per month.
 However, five or more incur the following fees:

-- Domestic ATM fees: $2.50 per withdrawal, transfer or inquiry — plus fees from the ATM owner.
+- Domestic ATM fees (including Puerto Rico and the US Virgin Islands): $2.50 per withdrawal, transfer or inquiry — plus fees from the ATM owner.

 What should I look out for?